-A. The text of the digital resource includes markup that declares the language of the content in a manner that is compatible with assistive technology.
-Fail Additional Information: No language is declared in the head of the page.
+A. The text of the digital resource includes Fail

+markup that declares the language of the

+content in a manner that is compatible with

+assistive technology.

+Additional Information: No language declared in head.
 B. If the digital resource includes passages in a foreign language, these passages include markup that declares the language in a manner that is compatible with assistive technology.
 N/A Additional Information: